vechain/thorify/docs/api.md

 ### Send transaction

 ?> In Thor official implementation , the client **DOES NOT** neither manage user's private-key/keyStore nor use private key to sign a Transaction.
-Unfortunately , thorify can not directly perform `eth.sendTransaction` but there is another way to sign a transaction.
+Unfortunately , thorify can not directly perform `web3Instance.eth.sendTransaction` but there is another way to sign a transaction.

 ?> In [web3.js accounts](https://web3js.readthedocs.io/en/1.0/web3-eth-accounts.html#eth-accounts), it gives the opportunity to add your private-key, stored in your runtime context (In Node.js context, it's stored in memory while in Browser context, it's stored in memory/local storage), to accounts module.
 When you are trying to send a transaction, the module will check the private key associated with from field.
 Once the private key and from have been matched, the module will sign the transaction.

 The APIs that follows the mechanism are:

 + `web3.eth.sendTransaction()`
-+ `contract.deploy.send()`
++ `contractInstance.deploy.send()`
-+ `contract.methods.myMethod.send()`
++ `contractInstance.methods.myMethod.send()`

 ``` javascript
 // Initiate the web3 instance